Matt-Jones-Developer/ultimate_password_generator/README.md

 I asked my family to test this app, an older member said they didn't really 'get how to use it' so I wanted to make the app user proof and walk them through everything with plenty of feedback.
 May be a bit overkill, but I feel it was part of my UX work to add better features.

-Although the 'Choose Options' button IS an extra step, I think it makes it more enjoyable to and easier to use.
+Although the 'Choose Options' button IS an extra step, I think it makes it more enjoyable to use.
 I like that if you make a mistake you can simply repeat the options before any passwords are generated.

 I still have the prompts and alerts (as per the criteria) so I hope this will not affect my grade.
 It was a UX design choice that I chose to make.
 If I get marked down for this, I will re-submit without the additional button.